The Best Time to Travel in an RV

 Midweek is Best

-- Traffic: Tuesdays, Wednesdays, and Thursdays typically have less traffic compared to weekends when many people hit the road.
+• Traffic: Tuesdays, Wednesdays, and Thursdays typically have lower traffic than weekends, when many people hit the road.

 Weekends: Plan Strategically